All posts

 How US LLC income is classified

-The Receita Federal classifies income earned through a foreign entity by a Brazilian resident as foreign-source rendimentos tributáveis (taxable earnings).
-The key classification questions:
+The Receita Federal classifies income earned through a foreign entity as foreign-source rendimentos tributáveis (taxable earnings).
+The classification questions that matter:

 • Single-member LLC (disregarded for IRS purposes): The IRS treats the income as belonging directly to the owner.
-The Receita Federal's treatment depends on whether it views the LLC as a transparent entity or as a separate foreign legal person.
-In practice, Brazilian tax authorities generally look through single-member structures and tax the income as personal foreign-source income of the Brazilian resident.
+The Receita Federal's treatment depends on whether it views the LLC as transparent or as a separate foreign legal person.
+In practice, Brazilian tax authorities generally look through single-member structures and tax the income as personal foreign-source income.

-• Income type: Whether the income is service revenue, product sales, interest, or dividends affects the classification on the IRPF return.
-Service revenue earned through a US LLC by a Brazilian resident performing services is classified as rendimentos do trabalho recebidos do exterior (work income received from abroad).
+• Income type: Service revenue, product sales, interest, dividends — each classifies differently on the IRPF return.
+Service revenue through a US LLC goes under rendimentos do trabalho recebidos do exterior (work income received from abroad).

-• Currency conversion: Income is converted to BRL at the PTAX rate (published by the Banco Central) on the date of receipt or credit.
+• Currency conversion: Convert to BRL at the PTAX rate (published by the Banco Central) on the date of receipt or credit.

 📊